basho/riak_ensemble/doc/Readme.md

 ![Process hierarchy](hierarchy.png)

 The children of riak_ensemble_sup are part of a "rest for one" hierarchy and started in the order above (2).
 When a child dies, that child and the children started after it are all restarted in the order listed.
-So the death of riak_ensemble_storage, for example, would take down manager, riak_ensemble_peer_sup and restart them in the original order.
+So the death of riak_ensemble_storage, for example, would take down the manager and the peer supervisor, then restart them in the original order: storage first, then the peer supervisor and lastly the manager.

 Each peer is linked to a process handling leader leases and a process handling its peer tree.
 It also monitors a fixed pool of workers that handle operations to avoid blocking the peer.
 Routing is handled by a pool of routing servers for concurrency.